alfonsof/aws-python-examples/awslambdahello/README.md

 * Run the code.

-  Run the code in a AWS lambda function using the test button.
+  Run the code in an AWS lambda function using the test button.

 * Test the AWS Lambda function.